graeme-winter/dials_tutorials/CCP4-DLS-2025/dui2-processing.md

 The decision of which solution to choose is down to the user, but solutions deemed acceptable are marked with a "Y" in the "Ok" column.
 In general, we look for the highest symmetry solution with reasonable values for the `Metric fit`, `rmsd` and `min/max cc` columns.
 Here we will take solution 5, the primitive orthorhombic (`oP`) one.
 So ensure that row is highlighted and then press "Run".

-You could now check the crystal model under "Experiments" in the "Report" tab to see that the space group has been set to P\ 2\ 2\ 2$.
+You could now check the crystal model under "Experiments" in the "Report" tab to see that the space group has been set to P222.
 No attempt has been made yet to locate screw axes.
 That's not a problem, we do not need to know the exact space group prior to integration, just a sub group.
 There will be another attempt at symmetry determination later.

 ## Refining the solution